BSDExabio/PSP/JAX_build__summit/README.md

 # JAX on Summit

-The purpose of this is to track the WIP JAX build on Summit. i
+The purpose of this is to track the WIP JAX build on Summit.

 JAX uses Bazel for its build system.
 This directory contains:

 * How we built Bazel on Summit (Bazel is required to build JAX)
 * Toolchain changes to Bazel (enables the ability to  use Summit compiler modules)
-* Current issues with building JAX on Summit
 * List of issues we have opened with other projects

 Open Jax issue: https://github.com/google/jax/issues/4493